 Each holder of equity share, as reflected in the records of the Company as of the date of the shareholder meeting, is entitled to one vote in respect of each share held for all matters submitted to vote in the shareholder's meeting.
 The Company declares and pays dividends in Indian Rupees.
-The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing General Meeting except interim dividend.
+The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing General Meeting.
 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive all of the remaining assets of the Company after distribution of all preferential amounts.
 However, no such preferential amounts existed as at the balance sheet date.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

-c) $\underline{\text{Equity shareholders holding more than 5\% of equity shares in the Company:}}$ d) Buyback of shares and shares allotted by way of bonus shares:
+c) Equity shareholders holding more than 5% of equity shares in the Company: